Kubernetes Configuration Management - CLI Guide | Codiac

 Example

-This example uses a dynamic variable for the HOST_IP environment configuration:
+This example uses runtime injection for the HOST_IP environment configuration:

 When the container instance is created, this environment config is dynamically set to the host IP address.